Manifolds of Triangulations, braid groups of manifolds and the groups $\Gamma_{n}^{k}$: Abstract

 \section{Abstract}

-The spaces of triangulations of a given manifolds have been widely studied.
-The celebrated theorem of Pachner~\cite{Pachner} says that any two triangulations of a given manifold can be connected by a sequence of bistellar moves or Pachner moves, see also~\cite{GKZ,Nabutovsky}.
-In the present paper we consider groups which naturally appear when considering the set of triangulations with the fixed number of simplices of maximal dimension.

-There are two ways of introducing this groups: the geometrical one, which depends on the metrics, and the topological one.
+{The spaces of triangulations of a given manifold have been widely studied.
+The celebrated theorem of Pachner~\cite{Pachner} says that any two triangulations of a given manifold can be connected by a sequence of bistellar moves, or Pachner moves, see also~\cite{GKZ,Nabutovsky}.
+In the present paper we consider groups which naturally appear when considering the set of triangulations with fixed number of simplices of maximal dimension.
+There are three ways of introducing this groups: the geometrical one, which depends on the metric, the topological one, and the combinatorial one.
 The second one can be thought of as a ``braid group'' of the manifold and, by definition, is an invariant of the topological type of manifold; in a similar way, one can construct the smooth version.

-We construct a series of groups $\Gamma_{n}^{k}$ corresponding to Pachner moves of $(k-2)$-dimensional manifolds and construct a canonical map from the braid group of any $k$-dimensional manifold to $\Gamma_{n}^{k}$ thus getting topological/smooth invariants of these manifolds.
+We construct a series of groups $\Gamma_{n}^{k}$ corresponding to Pachner moves of $(k-2)$-dimensional manifolds and construct a canonical map from the braid group of any $k$-dimensional manifold to $\Gamma_{n}^{k}$ thus getting topological/smooth invariants of these manifolds.}